btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-Wallet.md

 ### The gap limit problem

-Majority of third party wallets are [SPV wallets](https://en.bitcoinwiki.org/wiki/Simplified_Payment_Verification), which share a node between many users.
-To prevent performance issues, SPV wallets limit the amount of addresses without balance they follow on the blockchain.
+The majority of third party wallets are [SPV wallets](https://en.bitcoinwiki.org/wiki/Simplified_Payment_Verification), which share a node between many users.
+To prevent performance issues, SPV wallets limit the amount (typically 20) of addresses without balance that they track on the blockchain.
 BTCPay Server generates a new address for every invoice.

 With above in mind, after BTCPay Server generates 20 consecutive unpaid invoices, the external wallet stops fetching the transactions, assuming no new transactions occurred.
 Once 21st, 22nd, etc invoices are paid, your external wallet won't show them.

-On the other hand, internal BTCPay Server wallet is a full-node reliant wallet.
-It does not relay on a third-party and is able to always show a correct balance.
+On the other hand, internally, BTCPay Server wallet tracks any address it generates itself along with a much greater gap limit.
+It does not rely on a third-party and is able to always show a correct balance.

 ### The gap limit solution